hashicorp/terraform-provider-google/website/docs/r/secret_manager_secret.html.markdown

 * `user_managed` -
   (Optional)
-  The Secret will automatically be replicated without any restrictions.
+  The Secret will be replicated to the regions specified by the user.
   Structure is [documented below](#nested_user_managed).